 What is etHIN?

 Members of etHIN’s Community of Care have long recognized the need for a Health Information Exchange (HIE) as the right thing to do for our patients.
 The 2009 Health Information Technology for Economic and Clinical Health (HITECH) Act gave a nationwide directive for creating health information exchanges, which bolstered our early efforts.
-In 2011, etHIN launched the HIE infrastructure so that authorized healthcare providers with a treatment, payment, or operations need for information about a patient could more easily obtain it.
+In 2011, etHIN launched the HIE infrastructure so that authorized healthcare providers with a treatment, payment, or operations need for information about a patient could obtain it more easily.

-Now, etHIN is working to make health information sharing available to members of its trusted healthcare community, including physicians, clinics, diagnostic centers, hospitals and other point-of-care facilities in East Tennessee. etHIN adheres to all state and federal guidelines that protect Tennessee’s healthcare consumers.
+etHIN is working to make health information exchange available to all members of its trusted healthcare community, with new participants joining regularly as the etHIN Community of Care expands to encompass additional Tennessee counties. etHIN adheres to all state and federal guidelines that protect Tennessee’s healthcare consumers.